Finding the market research sweet spot for financial services

 What's more, financial advisors are not your typical survey respondents.
 With days packed with critical client touchpoints and time-sensitive trades, it's no surprise that "survey-taking" isn't often at the top of a financial advisor's lengthy to-do list.
 Thus, we knew that attempting to field a study like this would lead to low response, poor data quality, and potentially difficult-to-interpret results.

-An online panel for financial advisors is born
+An online research community for financial advisors is born

 Rather than going against our own best practices and industry experience and miffing potential respondents in the process, we suggested a different approach.
 Why not create an unbranded panel of financial advisors who could, over time, provide insights and opinions about their jobs, clients, and industry trends?
 All of the information included in the 30-minute survey could be broken into smaller parts and fielded as focused, individual engagements to ultimately provide meaningful, digestible, ongoing insights.

 Alas, our client embraced the idea and immediately came up with several additional topics they wanted to explore.
-A panel was born.
+An online research community was born.
 More than six years and 75 engagements later, it is still going strong, fueling the client with meaningful thought leadership and industry data to drive product creation and better understand the day-to-day experiences of financial advisors.
 We've been able to find niche groups of advisors who are happy to share their thoughts with us across a variety of engagement types: surveys, UX testing, in-depth interviews, etc.

-Download the guide to learn more about evaluating a potential partner's approach to building and managing an online panel or community.
+Download the guide to learn more about evaluating a potential partner's approach to building and managing an online research community.

-Panels and communities offer something that is often unattainable among difficult-to-reach populations — an opportunity to obtain consistent check-ins with your target audiences.
-Once the panel is recruited there's no need to find new respondents each time you want to conduct research; you have a pool ready and willing to provide input.
-We maintain around 1,000 active financial advisors in our panel — all of whom have been thoroughly screened to ensure authentic, thoughtful responses.
+Online communities offer something that is often unattainable among difficult-to-reach populations — an opportunity to obtain consistent check-ins with your target audiences.
+Once the research community is recruited there's no need to find new respondents each time you want to conduct research; you have a pool ready and willing to provide input.
+We maintain around 1,000 active financial advisors in our community — all of whom have been thoroughly screened to ensure authentic, thoughtful responses.
 We typically get between 400-500 responses per survey.

 Advisors who commit to participating are faithful respondents who consistently provide input because they enjoy the relevance of the topics.
 When possible, we share applicable insights with members so they can see how they stack up against their peers, which offers additional incentive to participate.
 Data quality is consistently high, our clients are impressed with the results, and the panelists enjoy participating — it's truly a win-win.